travisfoundation/Tigrinya-Parallel-Corpus/README.md

      -> language is highly biased towards religious topics ('Jesus' being the 4th most common word); more problematically, the language represents the views of JW, some of which very opinionated or even intolerant
    - rest is crowd-sourced by ourselves (with the tremendous efforts from Eritrean volunteers), by translating snippets of articles from the English Wikipedia

-## Usage Guide

- - all textual files in the repository are UTF-8 encoded

-## Provenance Guide